 Coralogix provides a seamless integration with

 Company Id – A unique number which represents your company.
-You can get your company id from the settings tab in the Coralogix dashboard.
+You can get your company id above the Private Key from the previous step.

-Application Name – The name of your main application, for example, a company named “SuperData” would probably insert the “SuperData” string parameter or if they want to debug their test environment they might insert the “SuperData-Test”.
+Application Name – The name of your main application, for example, a company named “SuperData” would probably insert the “SuperData” string parameter, or if they would like to debug their test environment they might insert something like “SuperData-Test”.

 PS C:\Program Files\Winlogbeat> .\winlogbeat.exe test config -c .\winlogbeat.yml -e

 To test the configuration.
 In the event that you received an error, please write it down, and contact Coralogix Support for assistance.

 5. By now the winlogbeat service should have been already installed in the Windows device to monitor.
 If you have not done so yet, please issue the following command from an Administrator’s mode PowerShell session from the directory where the install-service-winlogbeat.ps1 PowerShell script resides:

 6. Please make sure that you system is configured to run PowerShell scripts, if not, please issue the following command from an Administrator’s mode PowerShell session: